Joe-Davis-Blockly/blockly/docs/codelabs/getting-started/codelab-overview.md

+# Getting started with Blockly

-## 1. Codelab overview
+# 1. Codelab overview

-### What you'll learn
+## What you'll learn

-This codelab will teach you how to modify a simple web app to include the [Blockly](https://developers.google.com/blockly/) visual programming library.
+This codelab will teach you how to modify a simple web app to include the [Blockly](/blockly/guides/get-started/what-is-blockly) visual programming library.

-### What is Blockly?
+## What is Blockly?

 Blockly is a library for building block programming apps.